 - Have students draw illustrations of understatements, hyperbole, and sarcasm.

 - Have students locate humor devices in literature.
-Here is a list of picture books which contain humor devices:
+Here is a list of picture books that contain humor devices:

 - Big Old Bones by Carol Carrick